Luleå sits on the Bay of Bothnia which freezes in winter. Imagine standing on the frozen sea and watching the sky ablaze with swirling green light!

 The Aurora Zone trips to Luleå are based in and around the Luleå Archipelago, a simply breathtaking region of Swedish Lapland situated just 100km south of the Arctic Circle.
-Here, guests are at the ideal base to sample some of the Arctic delights of the region - from exhilarating activities across the pack ice, to scenic tours, to of course potential Aurora viewing.
+Here, guests are at the ideal base to sample some of the Arctic delights of the region - from exhilarating activities across the pack ice to scenic tours to potential Aurora viewing.

 Luleå tourism is based on developing accommodation options and activities in such a way that there is no damage to the environment or the traditional values of local society.
-As such there is range of independent and locally run businesses, which are ethical as well as enthusiastic in their approach and show a huge amount of passion to this small but significant region.
+As such, there is a range of independent and locally-run businesses, which are ethical as well as enthusiastic in their approach and show a huge amount of passion to this small but significant region.
 Working alongside Visit Sweden and SAS, we're proud to have also championed a CO2-reducing direct flight from London Stansted to Luleå to further this sustainable approach to tourism.

-The water that surrounds the islands is brackish, meaning that the salt content is low, attracting a wide range of wildlife including cod, herring, salmon as well as rare bird breeds and seals that make the archipelago their home in the autumn months.
-More inland there is much wildlife to be seen in the forests too and in some winters Sámi reindeer herders from the Lule River valley will bring their herds across the ice for grazing on the islands.
+The water that surrounds the islands is brackish, meaning that the salt content is low, attracting a wide range of wildlife including cod, herring and salmon as well as rare bird breeds and seals that make the archipelago their home in the autumn months.
+More inland, there is wildlife to be seen in the forests too and some winters, Sámi reindeer herders from the Lule River valley will bring their herds across the ice for grazing on the islands.

 Given its positioning close to the Arctic Circle, Luleå is a fantastic spot from which to seek out prospective Auroras and dazzling displays are seen frequently here if the conditions are right.
 Add this to the natural scenery and range of activities and this is surely an ideal winter experience.

-On any of the Aurora Zone trips to Luleå you can be sure of not only the chance to marvel at the spectacular nature but also enjoy a wonderful memorable mix of Arctic authenticity and genuine hospitality.
+On any of The Aurora Zone trips to Luleå, you can be sure of not only the chance to marvel at the spectacular nature but also enjoy a memorable mix of Arctic authenticity and genuine hospitality.